 Because it disinfects, your cleaning tools are also disinfected every time you use them.
-Another benefit is the versatility of using hydrogen peroxide for cleaning.
+Another benefit is the versatility of using a hydrogen peroxide cleaner.
 A number of surfaces can be cleaned with it, meaning that you don’t have to worry about five different cleaning products!
 It can even be used as a fruit and vegetable soak.
 I keep a bottle of peroxide under the kitchen sink.
 Conveniently sprayer tops fit the peroxide bottle, a great way to recycle!

 Does hydrogen peroxide kill bacteria on surfaces?

 Does Hydrogen Peroxide Sterilize things as a cleaner?
 The short answer is yes, but it is important to remember that it takes a little time for a hydrogen peroxide sanitizer to kill germs.
 You can’t just spray it on and wipe it off , hydrogen peroxide cleaner disinfectant must be allowed it air dry for a few moments then wiping with a soft cloth, for best results.